Libertarian Date Night: Eight Romantic Films | MissLiberty.com

 Don Juan DeMarco

 A young man’s romantic delusion renews his psychiatrist’s passion for life.
-[Dir: Jeremy Leven/ Johnny Depp, Marlon Brando, Faye Dunaway/ 92 min/ Romance, Comedy/ Psychiatry & Force, Individualism & Independence]
+[Dir: Jeremy Leven/ Johnny Depp, Marlon Brando, Faye Dunaway/ 92 min/ Romance, Comedy/ Psychiatry & Force, Individualism]

-“This is a romantic film in every sense of the word: it’s about love, about making an adventure of life, and about the liberating effect that such an imaginative attitude has on people.”
+“This is a romantic film in every sense of the word: it’s about love, about making an adventure of life, and about the liberating effect that such an imaginative attitude has on people.
+You’ll laugh, and be touched.
+Perfect for a libertarian date night.”

 –MissLiberty.com